hoffay/NW-Marketplace/testing.md

 ## Issue 20: Replace solutions with the dropdown
 Tested by making sure when clicking the dropdown all the items are there and it doesn't change the rest of the page when opened.

+## Issue 30: Make site more scalable
+Tested by viewing the webstie under different view ports and seeing that it still scaled well.
 ## Total Results S1
 | Issue | Result |
 |--|--|